How Bundling Products Can Boost Your eCommerce Sales

 Tips for Product Bundling

-• Keep track of your analytics – Keeping a close eye on your business’ analytics will allow you to see which of your products are being looked at and purchased most often, and which are slower moving off of the shelves.
-These details give companies a better idea of what items to potentially bundle together.
+• Keep track of your analytics – Keeping a close eye on your business analytics will allow you to see which products are being looked at and purchased most often and which are moving slower off the shelves.
+These details give companies a better idea of what items to bundle together potentially.

-• Cross-sell products that go well together – Whether bundled products can be used together or they just complement one another in some way, it’s important to put considerable thought into your bundles to make sure they are as useful as possible to both business and consumer.
+• Cross-sell products that go well together – Whether bundled products can be used together or complement one another in some way, it’s important to put considerable thought into your bundles to ensure they are as useful as possible to both business and consumer.

-• Take advantage of mixed bundling – Mixed bundling is a practice that involves making items available together as a bundle, while also making the same items available as single products.
-While it may seem counterintuitive, since some customers will leave your store with only one item as opposed to a bundle, mixed bundling is beneficial in that those customers who only bought one item may not have purchased anything if only the bundle was available.
+• Take advantage of mixed bundling – Mixed bundling is a practice that involves making items available together as a bundle while also making the same items available as single products.
+While it may seem counterintuitive, since some customers will leave your store with only one item instead of a bundle, mixed bundling is beneficial in that those customers who only bought one item may not have purchased anything if only the bundle were available.

-• Pair with popular items – One of the best ways to utilize product bundling is to pair items that are new or slow to move off of shelves with those that are quick to sell out.
-Customers will end up purchasing things they may like, which they would not have noticed or bought otherwise.
+• Pair with popular items – One of the best ways to utilize product bundling is to pair new or slow items to move off of shelves with those that are quick to sell out.
+Customers will purchase things they may like, which they would not have noticed or bought otherwise.

 • Bundle large items with accessories – If your company sells large-ticket items, think about selling accessories that go with those items as part of a bundle with the main product.
 For instance, someone who’s just bought a vacation rental property and needs to furnish the bedrooms might benefit from a curated bundle of home goods that includes a bed frame, mattress, pillows, and linens.
-Accessories like these are often forgotten by consumers focused on a single main purchase, and bundles help them complete the package.
+Consumers often forget accessories like these focused on a single main purchase, and bundles help them complete the package.

-• Try split testing – Often also referred to as A/B testing, split testing works by presenting half a company’s consumers with one version of your bundle, and the other half with an alternate version of the same bundle.
+• Try split testing – Often referred to as A/B testing, split testing works by presenting half a company’s consumers with one version of your bundle and the other half with an alternate version.
 Seeing which of the two bundles sells more products will help decide which to move forward with.

 • Personalize your homepage.
-Static homepages are outdated.
+Static home pages are outdated.
 Customers appreciate personalized homepages that reflect their interests based on how they came to your site, their recent browsing history, or what you know about them from past purchases.
-The more you can tailor their customer journey, the more likely people are to enjoy their experience, be loyal to your brand, and accept your recommendations.
+The more you can tailor their customer journey, the more likely people will enjoy their experience, be loyal to your brand, and accept your recommendations.

 • Advertise on the checkout page – Similarly, consider offering bundles to customers on the checkout page.
-To further personalize the offer, base these bundles on items that are already included in their cart.
+To further personalize the offer, base these bundles on items already included in their cart.

 Final Thoughts

 Taking advantage of bundles is a smart idea for all e-commerce businesses.
 They’re beneficial to both business and consumers.
-When utilized correctly, bundles create the perfect win-win situation: Consumers receive products they need a great price — as well as those they may have forgotten or ignored — and companies move their inventory more efficiently to create larger profits.
+When utilized correctly, bundles create the perfect win-win situation: Consumers receive products they need at a great price, and those they may have forgotten or ignored — and companies move their inventory more efficiently to create larger profits.